cadocx/react-express-jwt-sample/README.md

 4. By default Node Server will run on 3001 and webpack-dev-server on 3000
 5. Make sure that mongodb is running
-6. run `npm start` in main folder, then head over to `cd ./client`, and run `npm start` again to start webpack-dev-server.
+6. run `npm start` in main folder, then head over to `cd /client`, and run `npm start` again to start webpack-dev-server
 7. Create new user via Signup Form